catenax-ng/product-agents-edc/agentplane-azurevault/README.md

 ## Architecture

-The Agent Data Plane is a variant of the Http (Proxy) Data Plane which
+The Agent Data Plane is a variant/extension to the Http (Proxy) Data Plane which
 - has a direct endpoint for submitting (federated) queries in the supported inference languages (currently: SparQL)
 - may negotiate further agreements for delegating sub-queries on the fly
-- implements special Sinks for dealing/validating federated tokens.
+- implements special Sinks and Sources for dealing with specific endpoint protocols, such as SparQL-Over-Http.

 The Agent Data Plane currently relies on Apache Jena Fuseki as the SparQL engine.

 ### Security

 There are three types of exposed interfaces in the data plane:
-* Interaction with the tenant (API) is usually shielded with a data plane api key
+* Interaction with the tenant (API) is usually shielded with a data plane api key (but may include oauth2 against a consumer-specific SSO)
-* Interaction with the control plane (Management) also uses the data plane api key
+* Interaction with the control plane (Management, Callback) uses the data plane api key
-* Interaction with other data planes (Transfer) uses the DAPS token mechanism
+* Interaction with other data planes (Transfer) uses the "ordinary" synchronous transfer with the DAPS token mechanism

 There are three types of called interfaces in the data plane
 * Interaction with the control plane uses the control plane api key
 * Interaction with the persistent storage layer of the embedded SparQL engine uses filesystem mounting and permissions
-* Interaction with backend agents uses their individual security settings (in addition to the DAPS token attachements)
+* Interaction with backend agents uses their individual security settings (typically given in the private data address of the assets, in addition to the DAPS token attachements)

 ## Building